-Java Group Programs were created by Kristine Theurer, MA (Gerontology) who is currently a doctoral candidate at the University of British Columbia.
+Java Group Programs were created by Kristine Theurer, PhD (University of British Columbia).
 Kristine has worked in residential care for over 20 years and graduated from Simon Fraser University with a Master of Arts in Gerontology.

 She developed and evaluated the Java Group Programs and has received a number of research grants including the Michael Smith Foundation for Health Research and the Social Sciences and Humanities Research Council of Canada.
 She facilitates workshops and staff trainings and presents regularly at international conferences.